shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

     address author
   );
 ```
-Let's create a `uploadVideo` function with two arguments `_videoHash` and `_title`, inside the function we're making sure the `video hash`, `video title`, `uploader address` exists by using some conditions (length should be greater than zero).
-After that, to list down the videos we'll increase the video count (videoCount = videoCount + 1).
+Let's create an `uploadVideo` function with two arguments `_videoHash` and `_title`, inside the function signature.
+We're making sure the `video hash`, `video title`, `uploader address` exist by using some conditions (require the length of the passed argument be greater than zero).
+After that, to differentiate the videos we'll increment the videoCount (each video will have a unique number to identify it by).
 ```solidity
   constructor() public {
   }